 - COVID-19 Vaccines for Children and Teens (CDC)

 Studies show that COVID-19 vaccines are safe and effective for children and teens age 12 and up.
-COVID-19 vaccines are being administered under the most intensive monitoring in U.S. history.
+COVID-19 vaccination effort is being monitored more closely than any public health initiative in U.S. history.
 Safety studies have included adolescents, and show the vaccines are safe for this age group.

-Like adults, children and teens may have some side effects after getting the COVID-19 vaccination.
-These side effects may affect your child or teen's ability to do daily activities, but they should go away within a few days.
+Like adults, children and teens might have some side effects after getting a COVID-19 vaccine, such as site injection pain, headache, fever and muscle ache.
+These side effects might affect your child or teen's ability to do daily activities, but they should go away within a few days.

-The CDC and the American Academy of Pediatrics (AAP) recommend that children and teens age 12 and older get vaccinated against COVID-19.
-If you have questions or concerns about vaccinating your child or teen, it's important to talk to your family doctor, pediatrician, pharmacist, or whichever trusted healthcare professional you get your medical information from.
+CDC and the American Academy of Pediatrics (AAP) recommend that children and teens age 12 and older get vaccinated against COVID-19.
+If you have questions or concerns, talk to a healthcare professional.

 - The Science Behind the COVID-19 Vaccine: Parent FAQs (AAP)

 No, the COVID-19 vaccines don't affect puberty or a child or teen's reproductive development in any way.
 Given that the vaccine's mRNA molecule mimics a natural human process, medical experts are confident that the vaccines are safe for growing bodies.

 - The Science Behind COVID-19 Vaccines: Parent FAQs (AAP)